baolongvncom/family-tree-project/README.md

 | hungvo210405@gmail.com| 123456       |
 | long@gmail.com  | 123456     |

-Wait about 1 minutes if you first login to the Website
+Wait about 1 minute for the website to wake up and 1 more minute if you first login to the Website

 ## Nuxt Minimal Starter